davabdallah/Robusta-Kubernetes/README.md

       docker bush davabdallah/php-image:1.4
   ```

-## 2. Start to build the web application in kubernetes
+## Build the web application in kubernetes
    ### 1. The below Steps to create Mysql

 #### - Create Storage Class, PV and PVC for mysql